Choosing an environment

 Here's an example.

-You’ve created a flow named NewEmployee in the Human Resources environment.
+You’ve created a cloud flow named NewEmployee in the Human Resources environment.
 In Power Automate, you open the Sales environment.
 The NewEmployee flow isn’t listed.
 To see the NewEmployee flow, open the Human Resources environment.
 Remember, the same rules apply to any other items you created in the environment, including connections, gateways, flows, and more.

 Follow these steps to switch environments:

 Sign into Power Automate.

 In the top right corner, you see an image that represents your profile.

 Select the image.
 A drop-down list displays all the environments available to you.
 The environment in which you're currently signed in is checked:

 To switch to another environment, select that environment in the list:

 Create flows in the right environment